interledger/rfcs/0035-ilp-over-http/0035-ilp-over-http.md

 Every Interledger packet corresponds to a transaction that may affect financial accounting balances.
 If a request fails, such as due to a network connection error, retrying ILP requests and responses with [idempotence](https://en.wikipedia.org/wiki/Idempotence) can prevent balance inconsistencies between peers.

+If peers choose to retry ILP Prepare packets, they MUST both support idempotence.
+Peers SHOULD support idempotence for asynchronous ILP Fulfill/Reject replies.

+For connectors that support idempotence:

-When a connector begins processing an incoming packet with an idempotency key it has not already tracked, it MUST persist that key.
-If a subsequent request of the same type (ILP Prepare, or ILP Fulfill/Reject) is encountered with the same idempotency key, the packet should be ignored, and the connector should respond with the successful status.
-For safety, the connector MUST persist each idempotency key until some amount of time after the corresponding ILP Prepare expires so it doesn't accidentally process a duplicate ILP Prepare packet.
+- When a connector begins processing an incoming packet with an idempotency key it has not already tracked, it MUST persist that key.
+- If a subsequent request of the same type (ILP Prepare, or ILP Fulfill/Reject) is encountered with the same idempotency key, the packet MUST be ignored and responded to with the successful status.
+- For safety, the connector MUST persist each idempotency key until some amount of time after the corresponding ILP Prepare expires so it doesn't accidentally process a duplicate ILP Prepare packet.

 ### Error Handling